mapbox/mapbox.js/API.md

 Automatically load and create a map with sensible defaults.

+**Arguments:**

-- `element` is the id of the element within which to create the map
+* `element` must be the `id` of an element on the page, or an element itself.
+Typically maps are created within `<div>` elements
-- `url` can be a TileJSON URL, a MapBox map id, or an array of multiple.
+* `url` must be a TileJSON URL, the id of a MapBox map, multiple IDs and URLs in an array.
-- `callback` if specified, receives the map as its first argument, and the same object as `mapbox.load` as the second argument.
+* `callback` if specified, receives the map as its first argument, and the same object as `mapbox.load` as the second argument.
+It is called after all resources have been loaded and the map is complete.

-For instance, to create a simple map, you can call
+**Returns** `undefined`: this is an asynchronous function without a useful return value.

+**Example:**

     <div id='map' style='width:500px;height:400px;'></div>
     <script>